banestojanovic/Craftsman/users/user-administration-profile-page.md

 #### User Administration

-There are three main visible parts of Craftsman WordPress theme.
+There are three main visible parts of Craftory WordPress theme.
 WordPress admin dashboard, frontend of the site and user profile pages \( user administration \).

 User Administration is part of the site where users can manage their profiles among various other things.